A00444 - 2025 Jenkins Family Update

 Boley is my mother's hometown.
 Over the years, I have been proud of the heritage that Boley provided even though the last time I saw Boley in 1987, there was not much to recommend it.
 Fast forward some 38 years and I was surprised by the change.
 In 1987, the houses and buildings appeared to be in a state of decline.
 However, with influx of a new business (Smokaroma) and a new correctional facility (John Lilley Correctional Center), Boley has begun to experience a rebirth.
 Only this time it is not as an all-black town, some whites have moved in and have integrated the community with new brick homes.

-As for the Rodeo itself.
-It is my understanding that Boley was the originator of the Black Cowboy Rodeo and that, as of 2025, the tradition was 122 years old
+As for the Rodeo itself, it is my understanding that Boley was the originator of the Black Cowboy Rodeo and that, as of 2025, the tradition was 122 years old

 For me seeing the parade down the streets of Boley and then to see the actual rodeo events were moments of great pride.
 Having grown up in the town of Victorville, California, which is known for Roy Rogers, the King of the Cowboys, and Dale Evans.
 Queen of the West, I have a long history of admiring cowboys and the cowboy ethos.
 Seeing the Black Cowboys riding their horses down the main street of Boley was a fulfillment of dreams that began over sixty-five years ago when The Lone Ranger and The Cisco Kid were my heroes.